filipepcampos/jmm_compiler/README.md

 - `x / 1 = x`
 - `0 / x = 0`

-**IfWhileRemover (Dead code elimination)** - if statements with constant conditions will be removed, being substituted by the code inside the branch that always executes.
+**If/While Removal (Dead code elimination)** - if statements with constant conditions will be removed, being substituted by the code inside the branch that always executes.
 While loops with a constant `false` value will be removed from the code since they'll never be executed.

 **Unused Assignment Removal (Dead Code Elimination)** - all assignments that are never used will be removed.